pengli09/str2vec/readme.md

 ## Recursive Autoencoders Training

-A toy demo is available at <http://nlp.csai.tsinghua.edu.cn/~lpeng/software/str2vec/str2vec-demo.zip>.
-We assume you have already downloaded the demo, and we will use $DEMODIR to refer to the root directory of the demo.
+A toy demo is placed under the folder `demo-data`.
+We assume you have already unpack the demo data and use $DEMODIR to refer to the root directory of the demo.

 ### Inputs